 According to the ASPCA, African violets are non-toxic to cats, dogs, and horses!

-Whenever your cat eats food outside of its main diet, it is always a risk to upset the belly or cause some mild diarrhea.
-But any dramatic symptoms are doubtful.
+Whenever your cat eats food outside of their main diet, it is always a risk that it will cause digestive upset or some mild diarrhea, but any dramatic signs are doubtful.

 About African Violets